 “It was the best of times; it was the worst of times.”
-If this Dickens’ quote sounds like a summary of your business in 2016, don’t worry.
-Now is your chance to enjoy a stable, more profitable company in 2017.
+If this Dickens’ quote sounds like a summary of your business this year, don’t worry.
+Now is your chance to enjoy a stable, more profitable company next year.
 The start of a year is a wonderful opportunity to review what you did right – and what went wrong – last year and create a plan to optimize operations.
 The way you analyze your business ventures now will determine how successful your brand will be in the future.
-Learn how to analyze your business in 2016 accurately for your best chance of improvement in 2017.
+Learn how to analyze your business accurately for your best chance of improvement in the new year.

 Why Look at the Past?

 If you’ve had a mostly successful year, you may not see the point in rehashing what happened during the past year.
 However, looking at the big picture must include reviewing the past.
 Analyzing your last year can help you plan more strategically how to succeed this year.
 Reviewing your progress will help you gain a better understanding of how your business is performing, make the most out of business opportunities, leave behind an outdated business plan, and see how well your efforts stack up to market demands.
 You may realize your company is ready to move to the next level or that you still have a way to go before hitting your goals.
 Either way, knowing exactly where you stand is better than flying blind.

 Measure Your Success

 A successful business is all about the measurements you take.
 Today, there is almost no end to the amount of data you can collect about your business.
 Leverage big data to its fullest potential using programs such as Google Analytics.
 Analyzing big data can give you information, for example how many people visit your website, the most popular pages on your site, popular search terms, and much more.
 This will help you see areas where your website is succeeding, and where it’s missing the mark.